Simplified Time-Series Data Solution

 Caching

-A typical time-series data solution solves this problem by writing new data points into the time-series database and into Redis at the same time.
-The application then retrieves the newest data points from Redis instead of the time-series database.
+A typical industrial data solution solves this problem by writing new data points into the database and into a caching product, such as Redis, at the same time.
+The application then retrieves the newest data points from cache instead of the database.
 While this design works, it necessitates increased system complexity and higher cost of operation.

 The message queue plays an important role in many system architectures.
 Incoming data points are first written into a message queue and then consumed by other components in the system.